hashgraph/hedera-mirror-node/hedera-mirror-rest/entity-info-updater/README.md

 # Hedera Mirror Entity Info Updater

-The Mirror Node Entity Info Updater provides the ability to verify if a list of entities present in the mirror db are correct and update them if they don't match the up to date network vlaues.
+The Mirror Node Entity Info Updater provides the ability to verify if a list of entities present in the mirror db are correct and update them if they don't match the up to date network values.

 A node based CLI tool `entity-info-updater` is provided here to showcase the steps necessary to independently update stale entities.